-Hull East brings together four strategically located development areas within one of the UK’s most significant industrial and energy clusters.
+The Hull East tax site brings together four strategically located development areas within the wider Port of Hull and Saltend industrial cluster.

 Yorkshire Energy Park

-A major development site supporting advanced manufacturing and engineering alongside clean energy innovation.
+Yorkshire Energy Park is a major development site designed to support advanced manufacturing and engineering businesses alongside clean energy technologies.

 Target Sectors